 The other standout room in my opinion was the kitchen.
-Christopher Peacock designed the cabinets replete with custom brushed brass hardware; Dacor supplied the built-in appliances and Kohler the sinks and faucets.
+Christopher Peacock designed the cabinets replete with custom brushed brass hardware; Dacor supplied the built-in appliances

 Attention to detail and mix of surfaces appealed most to me.
 No boring white kitchen when you add plaid tile backsplash, live edge burl in one section of counter and face several individual drawers with cuts from the burl wood.
 Absolutely beautiful.